Law of Sines & Law of Cosines

 Set two sides and the included angle.
 The Law of Cosines computes the third side.

 The graph shows sides a and b emanating from the origin with angle C between them.
-The dotted horizontal is side a, and the angled line is side b.
+The horizontal is side a, and the angled line is side b.
+The red horizontal line shows the computed length of the third side c.

 Try this: Set a = 3, b = 4, C = 90 degrees.
 The Law of Cosines gives c^2 = 9 + 16 - 0 = 25, so c = 5.
 It’s the classic 3-4-5 right triangle!
 The Pythagorean theorem is just a special case.